yernarkin/VoteBKM-MenuManager/README.md

 Restart the server for config to update (I guess?)

-When in-game type "!voteban"/"!votekick"/"!votemute" to vote.
+When in-game type "!voteban"/"!votekick"/"!votemute" in the chat to vote.
 There's also "!votereset" command for admins? (refer to the original plugin).

 That's it.
 I hope someone finds this useful or maybe a proper programmer can improve it to work with a database and what not.